Theriault Watches BRICS Currency with a Gold-Backed Edge: A New Power Play in Global Finance

 Gold and the CeFi-to-DeFi Shift: The Big Tokenization

-The run-up in gold prices may seem like déjà vu to some, but for Theriault, it’s part of a broader trend that goes beyond shiny metal bars in vaults.
+The run-up in gold prices may seem like déjà vu to some, but for Theriault, it’s part of a broader trend beyond shiny metal bars in vaults.
 This surge is tied to something far bigger: the seismic shift from centralized finance (CeFi) to decentralized finance (DeFi).

 In the DeFi world, assets aren’t just numbers on a ledger or bricks in a vault—they’re tokenized.
 "We’re seeing the tokenization of everything that has utility value," Theriault says, his voice carrying the weight of someone who’s been ahead of the curve.
-Gold, NFTs, real estate—you name it, it’s being turned into digital assets that exist on blockchain networks.
-These aren’t assets you just sit on for a rainy day.
+Gold, NFTs, real estate—you name it, it’s being turned into digital assets on blockchain networks.
+These aren’t assets you sit on for a rainy day.
 They’re assets with real-world applications that are tradeable and usable in decentralized ecosystems.

 Why Utility Matters More Than Ever

 In today’s financial landscape, beauty alone won’t cut it.
 Aesthetic value is just one piece of the puzzle.
-Theriault understands that the future is all about utility, especially in the world of art.
+Theriault understands that the future is all about utility, especially in art.
 His 3D motion graphics and NFTs aren’t just pretty pictures—they’re assets with real-world value, tradeable and functional in various virtual ecosystems.
 Theriault's work is rooted in utility, whether it’s a logo designed to dominate digital screens or an NFT that can be used in the metaverse.

 "We’ve seen it before," he says, referencing the art market.
-"There’s always a rush to acquire works that do more than just sit on a wall.
+"There’s always a rush to acquire works that do more than sit on a wall.
 It’s about functionality and how those pieces fit into bigger ecosystems."

 This idea of utility extends beyond art.
-It’s at the core of the new financial systems being built on blockchain networks.
-Just like his art, the assets being tokenized—whether gold, NFTs, or other assets—are designed to be used, traded, and provide real value in decentralized systems.
+It’s at the core of the new financial systems built on blockchain networks.
+Like his art, tokenized assets—whether gold, NFTs, or other assets—are designed to be used, traded, and provide real value in decentralized systems.
 Theriault’s art, minted on the Ethereum blockchain, is a perfect example of how traditional and digital worlds collide in unexpected and transformative ways.

 The Art of Navigating the Future: Gold, BRICS, and Beyond